 Not only do swamp coolers moisturize by blowing air over water, they cool the restaurant with much less electricity than air conditioners.
 Ceiling fans provide low-watt cooling and heating throughout the building.
 We have installed a skylight in the corner of the office/kitchen space.
 The Mercury Cafe has passive cooling vents in all of the big refrigeration for winter use and we consolidate our refrigeration when we are not open.
 Our windows also open, providing natural cross ventilation.

 LED and compact fluorescent lighting provides energy-efficient and attractive alternatives to traditional incandescent bulbs.
 We have motion detectors on the bathroom lights.
 On the stages we really save energy by replacing 500 watt hot incandescent bulbs with 12-28 watt LED’s.

 Employing neighborhood workers strengthens the neighborhood and reduces fossil fuel consumption.
 Many employees walk, ride bikes, or take mass transit to work.
 The Mercury Cafe provides indoor bicycle parking and is located one block from the city light rail.
-Our founder/Chef drives an old biodiesel powered car.
+Our founder/Chef drives an all electric small pickup truck.

 Composting & Recycling

 We created Denver’s first urban neighborhood compost system with two large bins.
 We compost all of our kitchen trimmings, coffee grounds and tea into our gardens and neighboring soils.
 We compost our dish line garbage and recycle all of the cardboard and paper, plastic and glass that we don’t reuse through Alpine.